crpietschmann/portfolio/_imports/_posts/2010-11-30-bing-maps-ajax-7-adding-infobox-support-via-extension-to-microsoftmaps.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>The &lt;div&gt; element is given the CSS class of “infobox”.
-You use this class name to add CSS to your application to style the InfoBox’s as desired.</p>
+The &lt;div&gt; element is given the CSS class of “infobox”.
+You use this class name to add CSS to your application to style the InfoBox’s as desired.

-<p>Here’s some sample CSS to give the InfoBox a style similar to the Bing Maps v6.x InfoBox’s:</p>
+Here’s some sample CSS to give the InfoBox a style similar to the Bing Maps v6.x InfoBox’s:

 <pre class="csharpcode"><span class="kwrd">&lt;</span><span class="html">style</span><span class="kwrd">&gt;</span>
 .infobox